Free Doughnuts Friday, June 6 and Our Favorite NYC Doughnut Shops

-[UPDATED: June 6, 2013] Ever since I learned that a doughnut has fewer fat and calories than a muffin (as long as they stick to one), my kids have had an easier time convincing me to buy them these treats.
-And since Dunkin' Donuts, Krispy Kreme and a few other treat spots will be handing out FREE doughnuts this Friday, June 7 in honor of National Doughnut Day (no, I am not making that up), I'm sure we'll be indulging in a few.
+Ever since I learned that a doughnut has less fat and fewer calories than a muffin (as long as they stick to one), my kids have had an easier time convincing me to buy them these treats.
+And since Dunkin' Donuts, Krispy Kreme and a few other treat spots will be handing out FREE doughnuts this Friday, June 6 in honor of National Doughnut Day (no, I am not making that up), I'm sure we'll be indulging in a few.

 But while the rest of America may run on Dunkin', in NYC we don't have to settle for mass-produced doughnuts.
 There are many local spots that serve delicious homemade doughnuts in a variety of exotic flavors.
 While we'll let the foodies argue about which NYC doughnut shops are truly the best, we've highlighted seven of our favorites.
-Read on for our picks and the scoop on how to snag your FREE doughnuts this Friday.
+Read on for our picks and the scoop on how to snag your FREE doughnuts on Friday, June 6.

 National Doughnut Day

 No it's not just a marketing ploy!
 National Doughnut Day was first launched as a fundraiser by the Salvation Army in 1938 in honor of the female volunteers of World War I, who served doughnuts to soldiers behind the front lines.
 Now doughnut shops carry on the tradition by handing out FREE doughnuts on the first Friday in June.
 Here's where you can snag your FREE treat, along with the fine print.

 - Dunkin' Donuts customers get a FREE doughnut with the purchase of any beverage